What is the cost of living in Thailand?

 Schooling & The Cost Of Living In Thailand

 A typical international school in Thailand costs about 120,000 THB/Year ($4,000/year).
-There are Thai schools that follow international curriculums, and there are international schools that are autonomous of the Thai education system.
-Depending on the type of school, the calendar can either follow the Thai or the Western calendar.
-The international schools are generally very good, but we recommend researching any school thoroughly, as each one has a very different philosophy and approach to education.
+There are Thai schools that follow international curriculums, and there are international schools that are autonomous of the Thai education system (but approved by the Thai Ministry of Education).
+Depending on the type of school, the school year calendar can either follow the Thai or the Western calendar.
+The international schools are generally very good, but we recommend researching any school thoroughly, as each one has a different philosophy and approach to education.

 Overall, we are very pleased with the education our daughter is receiving.
 As a cost comparison, we paid about $700/month in the US for our daughter to go to pre-school 3 days a week.
 If she were in pre-school 5 days a week, we would have paid about $1,200 USD/month, or $14,400/year.
 We have friends in the US who send their children to private elementary schools and spend around $30,000 USD/year per child!
 We are so thankful that our daughter has the opportunity to study at a fantastic, affordable international school in an environment where she is exposed to many different cultures and many different approaches to learning.